meetuparchive/swarm-animation/README.md

 http://meetup.github.io/swarm-animation/

 ## Goals
-Broadly - to provide reusable and performant animations to be used on web.
+Broadly, swarm-animation's purpose is to provide reusable and performant animations to be used on web.

 The vision is, for example, if we want an animation for a popover to show and hide, we already have CSS classes and a javascript function to apply these.